danbotspace/Documentation/docs/advanced/dbh-api.md

 # Raw API usage

-In order to make a raw API post post request you need to define a few json keys:
+In order to make a raw API post request you need to define a few json keys:

 ```js
 let guild_count = client.guilds.cache.size || 0,